stadler/SendPage/README.md

 Changelog
 ---------
+ * 2.1
+   * Remove unused 'tabs' permission
+   * Make sure that we never have undefined appear in the message body
+   * Open the options page after install
  * 2.0
    * Replace usage of tab.update by tab.create as tabs cannot be properly updated anymore.
    * Reintroduced options page